8fuhst/BLS_Projekt/README.md

 4. Upload and deploy new version of bls_backend-0.0.1-SNAPSHOT Now there should be a .war file containing the project within the bls_backend target folder.
 This .war file can be used to deploy on any Tomcat or Apache server.

+### Apache Version
+The Apache version of the backend runs on https://basecamp-demos.informatik.uni-hamburg.de/bls_backend.

 ## Frontend
 The frontend is a seperate Vue-app.
 For further details on deployment and local development see README in the 'bls_frontend' folder.